 - Yellows: ground cumin, turmeric, lemon peels, orange peels.

 - Browns: strong brewed coffee, instant coffee, or brown eggs

 - Blues: canned blueberries (with syrup), or red cabbage.

 Place hard-boiled eggs in a large pot.
 (Do not stack them).
 Add enough water to cover the eggs.
 Add vinegar (2 tablespoons per 1 quart of water).
 Add natural dye ingredients.
 Per quart of water, add about 4 tablespoons spice (like cumin) or up to 4 cups of solid fruits or vegetables.
 If you are using a liquid, like grape juice, as dye, use it in place of the water.
 (You made need to add a bit of water, though.)

-This will typically yield inedible, pastel-colored eggs.
-For darker shades, let the eggs cool in dye mixture.
-Follow by soaking eggs in dye mixture overnight in the refrigerator.
+For darker shades, let the eggs cool in dye mixture, or soak overnight in refrigerator.

 Note: Keep in mind that the eggshell is porous so whether you use a natural or artificial dye it will bleed through the shell to the egg white.

 Archeologists found ostrich eggs decorated with gold and silver in the graves of ancient Sumerians and Egyptians.
 Eggs were associated with death and rebirth, as well as with kingship.
 The cultural relationships influenced early Christian through mercantile, religious, and political links from the areas around the Mediterranean.

 The decorating of eggs at Easter came from the Greek Christian Churches of Mesopotamia, then to Russia and Siberia through the medium of Orthodox Christianity and adopted by the Roman Catholics as well as the Protestants and spread through Europe and eventually to North America.